Buying a bearded dragon is a serious decision because they are not the easiest or cheapest pets to own.

-Many animal lovers own cats, dogs, or other types of mammals.
-However, there are not so many reptile owners.
+Most people own cats, dogs, or other types of mammals, but there are not so many reptile owners.

 Buying A Bearded Dragon

-Bearded dragons originally come from Australia, and they love hot dry conditions.
+Bearded dragons originally come from Australia, and they love hot, dry conditions.

 A beardy’s natural habitat is in the semi-desertous regions of Australia, and they are diurnal (most active during the day).
 However, they spend the hottest part of the day underground and have adapted to cold desert nights.

 These are the types of conditions you need to be able to replicate in your home when getting a beardy.

-Bearded Dragon Enclosure
+1. Bearded Dragon Enclosure

 Bearded dragons need a special enclosure.